andrewchambers/bundle/README.md

     // Do some more work...
 })

-// After b.Close() returns after all goroutines have exited. b.Close()
+// After b.Close() returns we know all goroutines have exited. b.Close()

-b.Go(func(ctx context.Context) {
-    // The bundle has been closed, this is a
+// The bundle has been closed, this is a noop. b.Go(func(ctx context.Context) {})
-    // noop.
-})
 ```

 Garbage collection of goroutines: